CBT in the Context of Long Term Distressing and Persistent Health Conditions

 How to Apply

-The IAPT service lead will be informed of the number of places available for this financial year, as well as the dates that the course will run from and to.
+The psychological service lead will be informed of the number of places available for this financial year, as well as the dates that the course will run from and to.
 The lead will also be sent the application form that applicants will need to complete, and the deadline by which to do so.
 This, in addition to information about when and by what means, the pre-course group interviews will be held.
-Completed and approved application forms are sent to the training centre by the IAPT Service Lead.
+Completed and approved application forms are sent to the training centre by the psychological Service Lead.

 Applications sent directly to the training centre by the applicant will not be accepted.